 There are more than 1,000 sketches of sets, costumes and makeup for Ivan the Terrible alone.
 Then there are sketches from the post-war years on various themes: the theatre, the circus, the variety stage, Bible stories, reminiscences of the East, and drawings on literary subjects.
 Together they represent, as Christie says, “an Eisenstein who was very much our contemporary in his prodigious variety of expression.”

 There is torment and frustration in these images, but also an irrepressible intellectual appetite — this is the man who based his portrayal of Ivan the Terrible on the Disney animation Willy the Whale — and sense of play.
 As Kleiman writes, these works often amount to “graphic jokes.
 Precisely because the desired result was difficult to achieve, it must — according to Eisenstein’s rule — be done joyfully […] Right there, in their flawlessly flying strokes, in their tense yet translucent compositions, in their instantaneous and unforced projection straight from the imagination onto the paper, we see a harbinger of Eisenstein’s emancipation from all intermediaries on stage or on screen.”

-Eisenstein on Paper: Graphic Works by the Master of Film is out from Thames & Hudson on 17 October.
-Order your copy here.
+Order a copy of Eisenstein on Paper: Graphic Works by the Master of Film here.

 All images © RGALI